Kaushik0034/Coursera-Getting-and-Cleaning-Project/CodeBook.md

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person  performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed- width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and  gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff  frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+## Output Data Descriptions

+The output of the script will give a tidy data set that will have average of the following variables for each activity and each subject.

+ [3] "tbodyaccmeanx"                      "tbodyaccmeany"
+ [5] "tbodyaccmeanz"                      "tbodyaccstdx"
+ [7] "tbodyaccstdy"                       "tbodyaccstdz"
+ [9] "tgravityaccmeanx"                   "tgravityaccmeany"
+[11] "tgravityaccmeanz"                   "tgravityaccstdx"
+[13] "tgravityaccstdy"                    "tgravityaccstdz"
+[15] "tbodyaccjerkmeanx"                  "tbodyaccjerkmeany"
+[17] "tbodyaccjerkmeanz"                  "tbodyaccjerkstdx"
+[19] "tbodyaccjerkstdy"                   "tbodyaccjerkstdz"
+[21] "tbodygyromeanx"                     "tbodygyromeany"
+[23] "tbodygyromeanz"                     "tbodygyrostdx"
+[25] "tbodygyrostdy"                      "tbodygyrostdz"
+[27] "tbodygyrojerkmeanx"                 "tbodygyrojerkmeany"
+[29] "tbodygyrojerkmeanz"                 "tbodygyrojerkstdx"
+[31] "tbodygyrojerkstdy"                  "tbodygyrojerkstdz"
+[33] "tbodyaccmagmean"                    "tbodyaccmagstd"
+[35] "tgravityaccmagmean"                 "tgravityaccmagstd"
+[37] "tbodyaccjerkmagmean"                "tbodyaccjerkmagstd"
+[39] "tbodygyromagmean"                   "tbodygyromagstd"
+[41] "tbodygyrojerkmagmean"               "tbodygyrojerkmagstd"
+[43] "fbodyaccmeanx"                      "fbodyaccmeany"
+[45] "fbodyaccmeanz"                      "fbodyaccstdx"
+[47] "fbodyaccstdy"                       "fbodyaccstdz"
+[49] "fbodyaccmeanfreqx"                  "fbodyaccmeanfreqy"
+[51] "fbodyaccmeanfreqz"                  "fbodyaccjerkmeanx"
+[53] "fbodyaccjerkmeany"                  "fbodyaccjerkmeanz"
+[55] "fbodyaccjerkstdx"                   "fbodyaccjerkstdy"
+[57] "fbodyaccjerkstdz"                   "fbodyaccjerkmeanfreqx"
+[59] "fbodyaccjerkmeanfreqy"              "fbodyaccjerkmeanfreqz"
+[61] "fbodygyromeanx"                     "fbodygyromeany"
+[63] "fbodygyromeanz"                     "fbodygyrostdx"
+[65] "fbodygyrostdy"                      "fbodygyrostdz"
+[67] "fbodygyromeanfreqx"                 "fbodygyromeanfreqy"
+[69] "fbodygyromeanfreqz"                 "fbodyaccmagmean"
+[71] "fbodyaccmagstd"                     "fbodyaccmagmeanfreq"
+[73] "fbodybodyaccjerkmagmean"            "fbodybodyaccjerkmagstd"
+[75] "fbodybodyaccjerkmagmeanfreq"        "fbodybodygyromagmean"
+[77] "fbodybodygyromagstd"                "fbodybodygyromagmeanfreq"
+[79] "fbodybodygyrojerkmagmean"           "fbodybodygyrojerkmagstd"
+[81] "fbodybodygyrojerkmagmeanfreq"       "angletbodyaccmean,gravity"
+[83] "angletbodyaccjerkmean,gravitymean"  "angletbodygyromean,gravitymean"
+[85] "angletbodygyrojerkmean,gravitymean" "anglex,gravitymean"
+[87] "angley,gravitymean"                 "anglez,gravitymean"

+The output will be written in a .txt file.
+The layout of the .txt file will be as below -

+* Activity
+* Subject
+* Mean of tbodyaccmeanx
+* Mean of tbodyaccmeany
+.... and continue for mean of all the other remaining 86 variables.

 ## Analysis script steps